ventocis/gettingStartedAsAnSWE/README.md

 ## Concepts to Learn

 **Language:** I recommend learning Javascript for your first language.
 A lot of people may make jokes about Javascript and there is truth to them, but according to Stack Overflow's 2022 Developer Survey it was the most used language for 10 years in a row.
 There are a lot of jobs for Javascript & the compensation is good with the right tech company.
+JavaScript is commonly used in both the front end & back end.

+-   Free Resources:
+    - [This Reddit thread](https://www.reddit.com/r/learnjavascript/comments/w4tlz7/whats_the_best_website_to_learn_js_on_for_free/) has a list of free resources
+    - [Was Bos's Javascript 30](https://javascript30.com/) is a Javascript course that goes over interacting with the web page & assumes you have Javascript experience.
+    - MDN - MDN has _great_ docs & should be utilized over Medium & other websites if you have a questions about a Javascript specific thing.
+If you don't understand it after reading MDN then reading Stack Overflow can sometimes help
+    - Stack Overflow - If you have a more generic question or you hit an error in your code that you don't know how to solve, google it!
+Stack Overflow will likely be the site that has the most helpful answer.
+Try to understand the answer & not just copy & paste it.
+    - You can always just start with an idea of something to code & use MDN to learn.
+Some useful items to google:
+      - To make a website - "How to make a beginner React and Express website" (this will use Node on the back end)
+      - To make some sort of automation that doesn't have a UI - "How to write a Node program for beginners"
--   Good courses
+-   Good paid courses
     -   [Beginner Javascript](https://beginnerjavascript.com/) - I haven't taken this class, but I have taken other classes from Wes & thought they were good.
+Use code JAVASCRIPT30 for $10 off
     -   [Javascript: The Hard Parts, V2](https://frontendmasters.com/courses/javascript-hard-parts-v2/) - This course goes into concepts that are easy to miss when learning Javascript.
 -   Add on JS tech
     -   Node - Javascript was written for browsers.
 Node provides a run time environment that allows Javascript to run outside of a brower.
 It is used for most JS servers.